aounali720/Wazuh-Project/README.md

 ``
 curl -sO https://packages.wazuh.com/4.9/wazuh-install.sh && sudo bash ./wazuh-install.sh -a
 ``
-with this command the package will be downloaded and also install it .<br>
+with the command the package will download and install .<br>
 *Ref 1: wazuh-Assited-install-ubuntu-cloud*
 ![wazuh-assist-install-cloud](https://github.com/user-attachments/assets/649eb8f3-d3a1-44bf-aeb5-8a86953a976d)